 You can cruise from just about every major port city in Florida — Miami, Tampa, Port Canaveral...you name it.
 But hands down, one of the most popular places to cruise from in the Sunshine State is Fort Lauderdale.
-The city’s Port Everglades is home to some of the best ships in the Royal Caribbean fleet — like the Amplified Oasis of the Seas and Independence of the Seas (the ship to be on if you’re looking for weekend getaway cruise vacations), and the fan-favorite Adventure of the Seas.
-In fall 2020, the cruise line’s newest ship, Odyssey of the Seas, returns from Europe to cruise from Fort Lauderdale to the Caribbean, too.
+The city’s Port Everglades is home to some of the best ships in the Royal Caribbean fleet — like the Allure of the Seas.
+In fall 2021, the cruise line’s newest ship, Odyssey of the Seas, returns from Europe to cruise from Fort Lauderdale to the Caribbean, too.

 While the ships themselves are filled with tons of activities and attractions — let’s face it, nobody does the cruising like Royal Caribbean — one of the most important things that makes a cruise from Fort Lauderdale to the Caribbean truly unforgettable is the itinerary.
 Whether you choose an eastern or southern Caribbean sailing that takes you to St. Maarten and San Juan, or a western Caribbean sailing with stops in Cozumel and Falmouth, Fort Lauderdale cruises with Royal Caribbean take you to some of the most incredible shores in the tropics.
 We’ve rounded up some of the best tropical destinations you can visit on a Royal Caribbean cruise getaway from Port Everglades.